The East Fjords in Iceland are home to some of the most magical and remote locations in Iceland. Read our guide to help plan your secluded adventure.

 The Best Accommodation In The East Fjords Iceland

-If you’re on a budget then look no further than Havari Hostel in the south of the East Fjords.
+If you’re on a budget then look no further than Braz in the south of the East Fjords.
 You’ll be treated to some very nice food and some great views.
 Use this as a one night stay after travelling the long distance from Reykjavik in your hire car.

 Just past the Hólmanes Peninsula nature walk there lies a small town called Eskifjörður.
 The Mjoeyri Travel Holiday Homes are an absolute peach to stay at and offer some fantastic views whilst you bathe in a hot tub inside of an old boat!